YellingFire/bamazonAPP/README.md

 ## Overview (Minimum Requirement)

-Once the bamazonAPP is started with *node bamazonCustomer.js*" in the command line you will embark on a shopping experience.
+Once the bamazonAPP is started with *node bamazonCustomer.js* in the command line, you will embark on a shopping experience.
 A full list of available products will be shown.
-Follow the prompts through the shopping experience you can purchase an item or 10 and the bamazon user guide will be with you every step of the way.
+Following the prompts through the shopping experience you can purchase an item or 10 and the bamazon user guide will be with you every step of the way.

 ## Details